MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-introduction/includes/3-how-blazor-works.md

 ![Diagram of Blazor interactive WebAssembly rendering.](../media/interactive-wasm.png)

 You can choose to render different components from the server or the client within the same app.
-Many of the pages in your app might not require any interactivity at all, and can be rendered statically from the server, while other more interactive parts of your app can be handled from the server or client.
+Many of the pages in your app might not require any interactivity at all, and can be rendered statically from the server.
+While other more interactive parts of your app can be handled from the server or client.
 You can decide which component render mode to use at design time or runtime.
 With Blazor, you have the flexibility to build the web app architecture that's right for your scenario.

 ## Using Blazor to build a pizza shop

 The UI of the pizza shop app breaks down into many reusable components: a page layout with a navbar, individual pages, a pizza catalog and editor, an order component, and so on.
-Blazor provides build-in support for many of these components, like components for forms and validation.
+Blazor provides built-in support for many of these components, like components for forms and validation.
 Many of the pages in the app can be handled from the server using static server-side rendering so that the site is mostly stateless and ready to scale.
 Where more interactivity is needed, the components are made interactive by applying an interactive render mode.
 To offload work from the server, interactive components are rendered on the client via WebAssembly.
-By building the entire app with a single web development stack, the app comes together quickly and soon the pizza orders are flowing in.
+The entire app is built with a single web development stack so the app comes together quickly and soon the pizza orders are flowing in.